Looking for something ‘fun’ to do

 - Having a solid fences can prevent neighbors from watching out for each other.
 Consider chain link or picket type fencing.

-- If you have to have a solid fence.
+- If you must have a solid fence.
 Get a Dog (or Dog sign)

 - Residential lighting should be used to light up home entry points.
 Motion detector lights are an inexpensive deterrent for areas where continuous lighting is unnecessary.